Take advantage of the first big gift-giving event of the year. Start your Valentine's Day email marketing campaigns today.

 Valentine's Day can truly sneak up on you.
 Suddenly it is the middle of February and you didn't even notice until the very last moment.
 But don’t worry, because if you feel this way, you can bet that your customers think the same.

 Ultimately, it all depends on the type of business you have and what products or services you offer.
-But the good news is - you don’t need to stress over Valentine’s in January.
-There is more than enough time to create your email campaign right before Valentine’s roll in.
+But the good news is - you don’t need to stress over Valentine’s Day in January.
+There is more than enough time to create your email campaign right before Valentine’s Day rolls in.

 Remember about mobile